To prepare for an emergency, every citizen and family in Stillwater should establish a personal and family disaster plan.

 Make sure you know how to turn off the water and other utilities at your home and at work.

-For each person in your home, stock up on at least three gallons of water, at least a three-day's supply of non-perishable food, and a manual (non-electric) can opener.
+Stock at least three gallons of water for each person in your home, a three-day supply of non-perishable food at least, and a manual (non-electric) can opener.

 Also have on hand (1) a flashlight, (2) a portable radio, (3) extra batteries and (4) a first-aid kit.

 Keep your gas tank as full as possible at all times.

 Read and take action on the Federal Emergency Management Agency's (FEMA) online publication Are You Ready?

 Disastrous events in the U.S. and around the world provide all the proof we need; it is prudent for you and your family to make provisions beyond FEMA's recommended Basic Disaster Supply Kit.